Vision & Guiding Principles

 Source: U.S. Energy Information Administration, Monthly Electric Power Industry Report

-Note: SAIDI = System Average Interruption Duration Index, or the minutes of non-momentary electric interruptions per year the average customer experienced.
+Note: SAIDI, or System Average Interruption Duration Index, is the minutes of non-momentary electric interruptions, per year, that the average customer experienced.
+SAIDI calculations utilize IEEE reliability indices and factors.

 Source: U.S. Energy Information Administration, Monthly Electric Power Industry Report